yastn/yastn/docs/source/fpeps/expectation_values.rst

 .. autofunction:: yastn.tn.fpeps.ctm._ctm_iteration_routines.CTM_it

-.. autofunction:: yastn.tn.fpeps.ctm._ctmrg

 One can stop the CTM after a fixed number of iterations.
-Stopping criteria can also be set based on the convergence of one or more observables or by comparing the singular values of the projectors.
+Stopping criteria can also be set based on the convergence of one or more observables or by comparing the singular values of the projectors by performing operations on the output of the following function:

+.. autofunction:: yastn.tn.fpeps.ctm._ctmrg.ctmrg

 Once the CTMRG environment tensors are found, it is straightforward to obtain one-site and two-site observables using the following functions.